rafaellc28/ILPSover-in-Python/README.md

   <tr><td></td><td>&nbsp;&nbsp;x</td><td>&ge; 0</td></tr>
 </table>

-The input files must be in the format:
+The input files must be in the following format:

 [Line 1] m n [m is the number of constraints and n is the number of variables]<br>
 [Line 2] B1 B2 ...
 Bm [m integers corresponding to the list of basic indices] <br>